i18next/i18next-scanner/README.md

 };
 ```

-Alternatively, you may call `this.parser.parseValue(value, defaultKey)` to parse a text string with a default key.
+Alternatively, you may call `this.parser.parseValue(value, defaultKey)` to add a text string with a default key.
 The `defaultKey` should be unique string and can never be `null`, `undefined`, or empty.
 For example:
 ```javascript
 var _ = require('lodash');